 Manager, Pet Programs (Rescue Rebuild)

-Nate is the newest member of the Rescue Rebuild team.
-He is currently living outside of Los Angeles, CA but is from Bethlehem, PA.
+Nate is currently living outside of Los Angeles, CA but is from Bethlehem, PA.
 Nate first worked with the team in 2013 after transferring to Delaware Valley University.
 He went on almost every trip he could during his time in school and picked up his construction knowledge along the way.
 Nate graduated with a degree in Wildlife and Conservation Management and soon after began working with a bird removal company.
-He worked his way up to an Assistant Manager Position where he honed his training skills and even got to catch and release a few hawks.
-Nate moved out to California with his girlfriend, so that she could pursue her dream of Veterinary School.
-Adapting to the warmer weather, Nate looks forward to being on the road again and finding a new adventure every day!
+After moving to California Nate was looking for a new job and he found Rescue Rebuild at the right time.
+Nate has 3 pets (1 dog and 2 cats) that keep him and his longtime girlfriend company.

 Manager, Pet Programs (Transport)

-Jeremy holds a Professional Science Masters in Zoo, Aquarium, and Animal Shelter management from 2015.
+Jeremy holds a Professional Science Masters in Zoo, Aquarium, and Animal Shelter management from Colorado State University in 2015.
 He has worked in animal welfare since 2012 and has experience with a range of species.
 Most recently, Jeremy was the Animal Transport Manager at Michigan Humane Society where he assisted in growing their shelter transport program.

 Jeremy lives with his partner Erik in the Detroit Metro area and has two rescues, Sadie and Lily.
 Sadie is an 8 yr old cattle dog that loves to lay around the house but does like to wrestle with her sister Lily the 6yr old cat.